loopedison/mDesign/Projects/Application_Walker/Readme/readme.txt

 /*
 ********************************************************************************
   *1, Application Walker Speed
-  *2, USB For Communication, ( maybe bluetooth if need) *3,
+  *2, USB For Communication, and bluetooth (if need) auto config *3,
   ******************************************************************************
   */